 How to Apply

-For the 2018-2019 Academic Year, parents may begin applying on May 1st, 2018.
+- For the 2020-2021 Academic Year, parents may begin applying on May 1, 2020.

 The application will be sent to Wichita State with either the approval or denial* noted.

-What if I'm Denied a PLUS Loan?
+What if I'm Denied a Parent PLUS Loan?

 If a parent borrower is unable to secure a PLUS loan, the dependent, undergraduate student will automatically be offered additional unsubsidized loan funds to help pay for his or her education.

-- Students with 60 credit hours or more (Juniors/Seniors) – up to $5000/academic year
+- Students with 60 credit hours or more earned (Juniors/Seniors) – up to $5,000/academic year